Breast Cancer: Myths & Facts

 Myth: Biopsies and air cause breast cancer to spread.

 Fact: Biopsies and/or air can not cause breast cancer to spread.
-The fear of biopsies comes from the concern that sticking a needle into a breast tumor to get a sample or using a scalpel to remove the whole tumor can then move some of those cells to a different place in the breast (by the cells sticking to the needle or dropping cells from the tumor into other places).
+The fear of biopsies comes from the concern that sticking a needle into a breast tumor to get a sample or using a scalpel to remove the whole tumor can move some of those cells to a different place in the breast (by the cells sticking to the needle or dropping cells from the tumor into other places).
 Studies have not found this to be true for breast cancer biopsies (but it can happen with ovarian cancers).
-Some people believe that exposing cancer to air during surgery or biopsy can cause cancer to spread, this too, is not true.
+Some people believe that exposing cancer to air during surgery or biopsy can cause cancer to spread, this too, has not been proven.

 Myth: If you don't have a family history of breast cancer, you are not at risk.